-This review was originally published during last year’s AFI Fest, on November 19, 2013.
-It is being reposted now that the film has officially opened theatrically.
+This review of Jodorowsky’s Dune was originally published during AFI Fest on November 19, 2013.

 Dune is the most influential movie that was never made.
 Frank Herbert’s epic science fiction novel eventually came to movie theaters in 1984, but in the 1970s, a much different adaptation was in the works.
 This production was an amalgam of some of the best-known artists of the age, along with a few more who would become famous in later years.
 After a great deal of build-up and preparation, this version of Dune fell apart.
 Yet the fallout from the project is such that popular culture would look very different had it never been attempted.
 That’s the power of Dune.
 That’s the power of Alejandro Jodorowsky.